 I have a BA from the University of Kent, an MA from the University of York, and a PhD from the London School of Economics.
 Before coming to Loughborough I was a Leverhulme Early Career Fellow in the Department of Politics and International Studies, Cambridge University, and a Fellow of Trinity Hall, Cambridge.
-I have also taught at Queen Mary University of London, and the London School of Economics, and have twice been a Visiting Scholar at the University of California, Berkeley (2009 and 2013).
-I held a Leverhulme Research Fellowship during the academic year 2012-2013 during which I worked on my forthcoming book on political lobbying in liberal democratic states.
+I have also taught at Queen Mary University of London, and the London School of Economics.
+I have twice been a Visiting Scholar at the University of California, Berkeley (2009 and 2013).
+In 2018 I was Visiting Senior Research Fellow at Balliol College, Oxford, and Visiting Research Fellow at the Centre for the Study of Social Justice, Oxford.
+During the summer of 2018 I was also Visiting Researcher at Nuffield College, Oxford.
+I held a Leverhulme Research Fellowship during the academic year 2012-2013 during which I worked on a number of projects on the broad topic of political disengagement, democratic decline, and political lobbying in liberal democratic states.

 In addition to my academic posts, I was also a Director at the Hansard Society, and a Research Associate for the think tank Catalyst.